SanghamitraDutta/dsp/02-editors.md

 What graphical editor will you use?
 How did you make your decision?
 What are some interesting features of your editor?
 What are some useful keyboard shortcuts for your editor?
 How do you customize your editor?

->> emacs as it is the same across graphical and no-graphical environment.
+>* I'll use emacs as it is the same across graphical and no-graphical environment.
+*  An interesting feature of emacs is the ability to open a file by just entering the first few letters of the file and pressing tab to automatically complete the file name.
+*  Some useful keyboard shortcuts are C-e to move to the end of a line and C-a to move to the beginning of a line.
+* The editor can be customized by pressing alt-x and selecting Custom Themes and then clicking on each theme to see the changes and set the desired theme.